 As football across Europe begins to return, only some leagues will be implementing the temporary COVID-19 rule changes around increased substitutions that were proposed by FIFA and approved by the International Football Association Board (IFAB).

 The Bundesliga returned applying those changes and so will La Liga and the Premier League (who on Thursday noted they would allow the number of subs on the bench to increase from seven to nine for the remainder of the 2019/20 season).

 However, the Portuguese Primeira Liga will continue with a maximium of three substitutes in 90 minutes.
 It remains to be seen what will be implemented by the FAI, who have yet to set a date for the return of football (although collective training is approved for the ‘Top Four’ clubs from next Monday).

-The temporary amendments allow each team to use a maximum of five substitutes and, to reduce disruption to the match, each team has a maximum of three opportunities to make switches during the game (including at half-time).
+The temporary amendments allow each team to use a maximum of five substitutes and, to reduce disruption to the match, each team has a maximum of three opportunities to make switches during the game (substitutions can also be made at half-time).
 If both teams make a substitution at the same time, this will count as one of the three opportunities for each team.